A New Star

-We collaborate with a European energy company to develop a platform for algorithmic trading.
-That system independently buys and sells electricity to establish an entirely new business.
+We collaborate with a Belgian energy company to develop an innovative platform for algorithmic trading.
+That system independently buys and sells electriciy to establish an entirely new business.

 Some of our work entails starting entirely new ventures – a service that we call Create new Business.
 In these greenfield projects we build the technological basis for the foundation of a new business.
 In one such case we collaborate with an energy company to develop a system that will enable it to launch algorithmic trading.
 Such a trading platform first detects market inefficiencies through sophisticated analytics.
 Then algorithms exploit these inefficiencies by automatically placing a series of orders to buy and sell electricity.